shinoj-kr/shinojkr_bitsom_ba_2511554_part3_regression_insights/outputs/model_equations.md

 # Task 3: Dummy Variable Approach

-## Why Dummy Variables Were Created
+## Why Dummy Variables are Created

 The dataset contains categorical variables such as region,store_type,and month.
 Since linear regression requires numerical input variables, categorical variables cannot be used directly in the regression model.